Anamikeya/Frankenstein/README.md

 * Add tests in code

 ## Optimize
+* Do scanning using QtThread or just thread, whats better?
 * Only scan those files that have changed
 * Comments and code-cleanup for easier code